تم استئناف الشحن إلى هولندا. بالنسبة لبقية البلدان الاوروبية، يمكننا شحن الكتب لا غير. فإذا كنت بحاجة إلى الألعاب، يرجى الاتصال بنا. شكرا لك!

 29 ديسمبر, 2020

-We are very happy to shed the light on a small business that was resiliency and was able to adapt to the new covid-19 era.
+We are very happy to shed the light on small business such Alefb, a non-profit organization that showed resiliency and was able to adapt to the new covid-19 era.
 They were also capable to support the wider community!

-At Alaabi, we had the pleasure to discuss with Alefb their journey in teaching the Arabic language and how they managed to grow during the difficult times.
-Alefb also expanded their greater good footprint by employing teachers from MENA region who are suffering from a deep economic crisis.
+At Alaabi, we had the pleasure to discuss with Alefb their journey in teaching the Arabic language and culture, and how they managed to grow during these difficult times.
+Alefb also expanded their greater good footprint by employing teachers from Lebanon and the MENA region who are suffering from a deep economic crisis.

 Alefb is a non-profit organization that has pioneered teaching Arabic as a foreign language to children the playful way, in the DC area, the San Francisco Bay Area and the Paris region in France, since 1994.